apache/nuttx/configs/README.txt

     Feescale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
 This port uses the m68hc12 GCC toolchain.
 STATUS:  Under development.

+configs/ea3131
+    Embedded Artists EA3131 Development bard.
+This board is based on the an NXP LPC3131 MCU.
+This OS is built with the arm-elf toolchain*.
+    STATUS:  This port is complete and reasonably well tested.

 configs/eagle100
     Micromint Eagle-100 Development board.
 This board is based on the an ARM Cortex-M3 MCU, the Luminary LM3S6918.
 This OS is built with the